GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 ## Create the device registry

-For the purposes of this tutorial, create a device registry in the `my-ltk-target` project.
+Create a device registry in the `my-ltk-target` project.

 From the GCP console, do the following: